johnbachman/tBidBaxLipo/doc/technotes/creating_new_mcmc_fitting_procedures.rst

   NBD-Bax fluorescence data from the PTI fluorimeter;
 * :py:class:`tbidbaxlipo.mcmc.nbd_multiconf.MCMC`, for fitting
   NBD-Bax fluorescence data from the plate reader;
-* :py:class:`tbidbaxlipo.mcmc.pore_mcmc.PoreMCMC`, for fitting dye release
+* :py:class:`tbidbaxlipo.mcmc.pore_mcmc.MCMC`, for fitting dye release
   titration data.

 In addition to implementing the appropriate methods in the subclass, these